alex-bellon/wikipedia/README.md

 - [Monopsony](https://en.wikipedia.org/wiki/Monopsony) - a market structure in which a single buyer substantially controls the market as the major purchaser of goods and services offered by many would-be sellers.

 ## History & Anthropology
+- [1984 Rajneeshee bioterror attack](https://en.wikipedia.org/wiki/1984_Rajneeshee_bioterror_attack) - The deliberate contamination of salad bars at ten The Dalles, Oregon restaurants with Salmonella.
+A group of prominent followers of Bhagwan Shree Rajneesh had hoped to incapacitate the voting population of the city so that their own candidates would win the 1984 Wasco County elections.
+The incident was the first and is the single largest bioterrorist attack in United States history.
 - [Abuwtiyuw](https://en.wikipedia.org/wiki/Abuwtiyuw) - The Egyptian dog Abuwtiyuw was one of the earliest documented domestic animals whose name is known.
 - [Acoustic Kitty](https://en.wikipedia.org/wiki/Acoustic_Kitty) - Acoustic Kitty was a CIA project launched by the Central Intelligence Agency Directorate of Science & Technology, which in the 1960s intended to use cats to spy on the Kremlin and Soviet embassies.
 - [Baby Tooth Survey](https://en.wikipedia.org/wiki/Baby_Tooth_Survey) - The Baby Tooth Survey was initiated by the Greater St. Louis Citizens' Committee for Nuclear Information in conjunction with Saint Louis University and the Washington University School of Dental Medicine as a means of determining the effects of nuclear fallout in the human anatomy by examining the levels of radioactive material absorbed into the deciduous teeth of children.